Saranya Mohan

-Saranya Mohan is an Indian actress, who predominantly appeared in Tamil and Malayalam films.
+Saranya Mohan is an Indian dancer and former actress, who predominantly appeared in Tamil and Malayalam films.
 She has also acted in a few Telugu, Kannada and Hindi films.
 She is best known for her performances in Yaaradi Nee Mohini (2008), Vennila Kabadi Kuzhu (2009), Eeram (2009), Velayudham (2011) and Osthe (2011).

 Early life

 Saranya is the eldest daughter of Mohan and Kalamandalam Devi.
 She has a younger sister named Sukanya who is also trained classical dancer.
 Both her parents are trained classical dancers and dance teachers, who together run a dance school, Y.K.B Dance Academy in Alappuzha, where Saranya herself also learnt dancing bharatanatyam.
 She studied at St. Joseph's College for Women, Alappuzha, completing her B. A. degree in English literature.
-After completing MA in English Literature from Annamalai University, Chidambaram she completed MFA in Bharatanatyam from the same university.
+After completing MA in English literature from Annamalai University, Chidambaram she completed MFA in Bharatanatyam from the same university.

 Career

 She was brought to light by Malayalam director Fazil, who had seen Saranya dancing at her dancing school.
 After approaching and persuading her parents, he cast her for a child character in the 1997 Malayalam film Aniyathi Pravu and its Tamil remake, Kadhalukku Mariyadhai.
 Next she made appearance as a child artist in the hit Malayalam movie Harikrishnans with Mohanlal, Mammotty and Juhi Chawla in lead roles.
 Then she also was seen as a child artist in yet another Malayalam movie Rakthasakshikal Sindabad with Mohanlal.
 Then she took a break, concentrating on her studies, before enacting a supporting role in another Fazil directorial, Oru Naal Oru Kanavu (2005), in which she acted as a sister to the male lead character.